Tennessee follows a "fault" system when it comes to financial responsibility for losses stemming from a car accident, including:

-Tennessee follows a traditional "fault"-based system when it comes to financial responsibility for losses stemming from a car accident: injuries, lost income, vehicle damage, and so on.
-This means that the person who was at fault for causing the car accident is also responsible for any resulting harm (from a practical standpoint, the at-fault driver's insurance carrier will absorb these losses, up to policy limits).
+Taken together, the losses listed above are considered "damages" in the language of the law, and the person who was at fault for causing the car accident is also financially responsible for these damages.
+Of course, from a practical standpoint, the at-fault driver's insurance carrier will step in and cover these losses, up to the driver's policy limits.

 As mentioned above, the primary method of complying with the Tennessee Financial Responsibility Law is to purchase liability car insurance coverage.
 The required minimum amounts of coverage in Tennessee are:

 Liability coverage pays the medical bills, property damage bills, and other costs of drivers, passengers, and pedestrians who are injured or have their vehicle damaged in a car accident you cause, up to coverage limits.
 You can (and in some situations should) carry more coverage to protect you in case a serious crash results in significant car accident injuries and vehicle damage.

 Your liability coverage will kick in if any family member is driving your vehicle, or if you've given someone else permission to use it.
 It will likely also cover you if you get into an accident in a rental car.